In the US, as in much of the world, TBI is a common cause of death and disability.

 Structural changes from head injury may be gross or microscopic, depending on the mechanism and forces involved.
 Patients with less severe injuries may have no gross structural damage.
 Clinical manifestations vary markedly in severity and consequences.
 Injuries are commonly categorized as open or closed.

-Open injuries involve penetration of the scalp and skull (and usually the meninges and underlying brain tissue).
+Open head injuries involve penetration of the scalp and skull (and usually the meninges and underlying brain tissue).
 They typically involve bullets or sharp objects, but a skull fracture with overlying laceration due to severe blunt force is also considered an open injury.

 Contusions (bruises of the brain) can occur with open or closed injuries and can impair a wide range of brain functions, depending on contusion size and location.
 Larger contusions may cause brain edema and increased intracranial pressure (ICP).
 Contusions may enlarge in the hours and days following the initial injury and cause neurologic deterioration; surgery may be required.